7 Taking it to a higher level

-Finally, the hard words got through and he agreed to join her for a jog.
+Finally, the hard words got through and I agreed to join her for a jog.

 “Look at you!
 You’re not a man at all.
 Who would want someone who can’t even run around a football field?
 Is that the way you want to spend the rest of your life?”

-The next day he was out training again and within a month he owned a proper pair of runners.
-More importantly the smoking had stopped and the coffee breaks were replaced by weight training.
-Life was changing: He had intelligent friends, His physical fitness and general appearance was improving and his self-confidence was growing.
+The next day I was out training again and within the month with a proper pair of runners.
+The smoking also stopped and the coffee breaks were replaced by weight training.
+Life was changing for the better.

-Months passed in just this way and Shaun felt his confidence sink further and further.
-He couldn’t imagine how this would change.
-Admittedly, none of his friends had girlfriends either and it didn’t seem to bother them unduly, but it didn’t prevent him from envying those who had.
+Months passed and Shaun felt his optimism sink further and further.
+Admittedly, none of his friends had girlfriends either and it didn’t seem to bother them unduly, but it didn’t prevent him from envying the lucky few.

 Georgina was the first girl to really catch his eye.
-She was from a better-off area of Dublin and most likely had attended a private school.
-Shaun found the way she dressed very feminine and the mixture of shyness and beauty captivated him.
+She was very pretty and had a private school accent.
+Shaun liked the tasteful way she dressed.
+Everything about her was very feminine and the mixture of shyness and beauty captivated him.
 He feasted his eyes on her every chance he got.
-His fantasy grew as he spied on her in the library and the challenge of the upper-class name and the good address simply made her more desirable.
+He sat close to her in the library and found it impossible to concentrate on his work.
+The challenge of the posh name and her reserved manner made her all the more of a challenge.

-Unexpectedly, one Friday night a group of Dublin girls tried to persuade him and some other Dublin boys to accompany them to a student disco in the city.
+On Friday night a group of girls tried to persuade him and some other Dublin boys to go with them to a student disco in the city.
 Shaun showed no interest until Georgina appeared and sat next to him.

 “Hi Shaun,” she greeted as if they were best friends,